jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 1. **Charge the DJI controller and batteries for the DJI goggles and air unit**

-> This is important, because we're going to be upgrading the firmware and you don't wanna be doing that on anything but a fully charged battery ideally.
+> This is important because we're going to be upgrading the firmware and you don't wanna be doing that on anything but a fully charged battery ideally.
 To charge the DJI radio, just plug it in via the provided USB type C cable and wait a few hours.
 It will take some time, so be patient.

 > ![Charge the DJI controller](holybro-kopis2-hdv-dji-air-unit-31.jpg)

 > Charge a 4S LiPo for the goggles and another 4S or a 6S battery for the drone, depending on which version of the quad you bought.

-2. **Install goggle antennas, headstrap, air unit antennas**
+2. **Install goggle antennas, head strap, air unit antennas**

-> Installing the headstrap is not a requirement for the setup, but you might as well do it now, since you will need it anyway eventually.
+> Installing the head strap is not a requirement for the setup, but you might as well do it now since you will need it anyway eventually.

 > ![Install the headstrap](holybro-kopis2-hdv-dji-air-unit-32.jpg)